johnboiles/obs-mac-virtualcam/README.md

 # OBS (macOS) Virtual Camera 🎥

 ![Build](https://github.com/johnboiles/obs-mac-virtualcam/workflows/Build%20and%20(maybe)%20Release/badge.svg)
+**ATTENTION: Before updating to OBS Studio 26.1, make sure to remove this plugin using the [uninstall instructions](https://github.com/johnboiles/obs-mac-virtualcam#uninstalling).** While it worked for most, some users have reported problems when updating to OBS Studio 26.1 with the plugin installed.
+**ATTENTION: STARTING WITH OBS Studio 26.1, THIS PLUGIN IS NOW A PART OF THE OFFICIAL OBS PACKAGE.
+Development will now happen on the [OBS Studio GitHub.](https://github.com/obsproject/obs-studio).
+Running this plugin besides the built-in distribution does not work.
+If you can, update to OBS 26.1!**

 Creates a virtual webcam device from the output of [OBS Studio](https://obsproject.com/).
 Especially useful for streaming smooth, composited video into Zoom, Hangouts, Jitsi etc. Like [CatxFish/obs-virtual-cam](https://github.com/CatxFish/obs-virtual-cam) but for macOS.

 ![Mar-28-2020 01-55-07](https://user-images.githubusercontent.com/218876/77819715-279b8700-709a-11ea-8885-aa15051665ee.gif)

 This code was spun out of [this OBS Project RFC](https://github.com/obsproject/rfcs/pull/15) which was itself spun out of [this issue](https://github.com/obsproject/obs-studio/issues/2568) from [@tobi](https://github.com/tobi).
-The goal is for this (or something with equivalent functionality) to eventually be merged into the core OBS codebase 🤞.
+The goal for this, being merged into the core OBS codebase, has been reached 🤞.

 ## Donating 💸